-Or, if you want a material that can easily be incorporated into the existing design of your property, you should consider stamped concrete.
+Or, if you want a material you can easily incorporate into the existing design of your property, maybe you should take stamped concrete into consideration.

 We hope that you’ve found this article helpful and that you now know what kind of hardscaping material is best for you!